 Survival in a disaster situation will depend on three key factors; food, water, and shelter.
-In this article we will discuss the basic information you need to know preparing, storing & obtaining food.
+In this article we will discuss the basic information you need to know about preparing, storing, and obtaining food.

 72 Hour Kit